Three-body bound states of two bosons and one impurity in one dimension: introduction

-Most of the theoretical studies on mass-imbalanced systems in 1D focused on the heavy-heavy-light (HHL) system \cite{Kartavtsev2009,Mehta2014,Mehta2015,Happ2019} in which case the Born-Oppenheimer approximation (BOA) and the one channel approximation of the hypersphere expansion can work relatively well.
-The system has a rich three-body bound state spectrum and the number of bound states increases with increasing the heavy-light mass ratio.
+Most of the theoretical studies on mass-imbalanced systems in 1D focused on the heavy-heavy-light (HHL) system \cite{Kartavtsev2009,Mehta2014,Mehta2015,Happ2019} in which case the Born-Oppenheimer approximation (BOA) and the adiabatic hyperspherical approximation work relatively well.
+This system has a rich three-body bound state spectrum and the number of bound states increases with increasing heavy-light mass ratio.
 Meanwhile, the experimental realizations of mass-imbalanced systems have made tremendous progresses, such as fermionic mixtures \cite{Wille2008,Tiecke2010,Cetina2016,Ravensbergen2018} and bosonic-fermionic mixtures \cite{Hadzibabic2002,Guenter2006,Best2009,Wu2011,Tung2014,Lous2018}, which stimulate us to theoretically investigate mass-imbalanced three-body systems in the whole parameter regions and beyond the BOA.

-In this work, we study 1D three-body systems composed of two identical bosons and one impurity with zero-range two-body and three-body interactions by solving the momentum-space STM equations rigidly.
-We first study the case in the absence of three-body interaction and present the phase diagram of the number of bound states in the parameter space spanned by the mass ratio and ratio of intra- and inter-component interaction strengthes.
-We find the existence of significant differences between light-light-heavy (LLH) and HHL systems.
-Particularly, the LLH system possess at most three three-body bound states in some parameter regions of attractive interaction, which has not been explored in previous works.
+In this work, we study 1D three-body systems composed of two identical bosons and one impurity with zero-range two-body and three-body interactions by solving the momentum-space STM equations.
+We first study the case in the absence of three-body interaction and present the phase diagram of the number of bound states in the parameter space spanned by the mass ratio and ratio of intra- and inter-component interaction strength.
+We find significant differences between light-light-heavy (LLH) and HHL systems.
+Particularly, we unveiled that the LLH system possess at most three three-body bound states with attractive interactions.
 We then study the effect of three-body zero-range interaction and derive the corresponding STM equations.
-We find that three-body interaction does not always induce more three-body bound state which was ignored in previous studies.
+At some special parameter points, one more three-body bound state induced by three-body interaction for arbitrary strength comes into presence, compared with the cases only with two-body attractive interaction.
+These points correspond to the transition points of the number of three-body bound states induced only by two-body attractive interaction.